bangboompoww/Project-2/README.md

 **Age**: any age

+**User Stories**: To remember all of the manga you have finished, you can with 1996 collections!

 **Why are they using our app?**
 For people looking to store information of all the mangas they have watched to keep memory